+Raw material

-The pea pods were purchased from local vegetable vendor’s shelling shelled peas in Jammu and sent to the food processing and training centre of the Division of Post Harvest Management, SKUAST-Jammu.
+The pea pods were purchased from a local vegetable vendor’s shelling-shelled peas in Jammu and sent to the food processing and training centre of the Division of Post Harvest Management, SKUAST-Jammu.
+10% salt solution prepared by mixing what type of salt was used in this study?
+Is it NaCl or sodium acetate?
+Mention it here, and where did the author get it from?
+Example: 10% salt solution was prepared by mixing NaCl (1 g) purchased from Sigma-Aldrich (St. Louis, MO, USA) with distilled water (9 mL).

+Preparation of pea pods

+.
 The hot water blanching procedure was used to sift, clean, and blanch the pods.
 To blanch, pea pods were submerged in 80°C hot water for two minutes, and then they were immediately submerged in cold running water for three minutes.
 The blanched pods' parchment coating was carefully removed.
-The pods were then divided into six lots and subjected to different drying methods at different temperature such as T1-Sun drying (ambient), T2-Solar drying (ambient), T3-Tray drying (60oC), T4-Microwave drying(900W), T5- Freeze drying (-60oC), T6-Osmotic dehydration (brining) 10% salt solution (60oC).
+The pods were then divided into six lots and subjected to different drying methods at different temperatures such as T1-Sun drying (ambient), T2-Solar drying (ambient), T3-Tray drying (60oC), T4-Microwave drying(900W), T5- Freeze drying (-60oC), T6-Osmotic dehydration (brining) with 10% salt solution (60oC).

 Analysis of proximate and mineral composition

 The moisture, crude fat, crude fibre and ash content of dried pea pod was determined according to AOAC(6).
-The crude protein was determined by micro kjeldahl method by (7).
+The crude protein was determined by the micro Kjeldahl method (7).
 Following the ash determination, the mineral contents (potassium, magnesium, and iron) were ascertained in accordance with the AOAC (8) protocol.
 Every formulation's ash residue was broken down using a solution of perchloric acid and nitric acid (1:4).
 After allowing the samples to cool, their contents were filtered using Whatman filter paper 42.
 Distilled water was added to each sample solution until the final amount reached 25 ml.
 Using an Atomic Absorption Spectrophotometer (Spectra AA 220, USA Varian), the aliquot was utilized independently to measure the mineral contents of potassium, magnesium, and iron.

 Statistical analysis